-For additional reference, below is the list of things you’ll need as well as my step-by-step process to help guide you through changing your tip.
+For additional reference, below is the list of things you’ll need as well as my step-by-step process to help guide you through how to replace pool cue tip.

 The process of replacing cue tips is easy and straightforward, with suitable tools, you should take about 15 minutes to remove your old cue tip and install a new one.

 With more practice, the faster this process will be.

 If you become a regular pool player then its important to know how to replace a cue tip without needing the help of a professional.

 Professional installation will cost a few bucks.
 Save that money and buy a better cue tip.

 Let’s take a look at what you will need when replacing a pool cue tip:

 - Your new cue tip

 - A razer or a sharp cutting tool